cidkagenow/speedrunstark/README.md

 cp packages/snfoundry/.env.example packages/snfoundry/.env
 ```

-> You need to fill the envs related to sepolia testnet with your own contract address and private key.
+> You need to fill the envs related to Sepolia testnet with your own contract address and private key.

 ⛽️ You will need to send ETH or STRK to your deployer Contract Addres with your wallet, or get it from a public faucet of your chosen network.